-- Pre-existing database: You cannot use new database created on the replica.
-Instead, you must restore a copy of an existing Configuration Manager database to the primary replica when configuring an availability group.
+Pre-existing database: You can't use a new database created on the replica.
+When you configure an availability group, restore a copy of an existing Configuration Manager database to the primary replica.

-When you run Setup to move a site database to an availability group, Setup tries to process database roles on the secondary replicas of the availability group and logs errors like the following:
+When you run Configuration Manager Setup to move a site database to an availability group, it tries to process database roles on the secondary replicas of the availability group.
+The ConfigMgrSetup.log file shows the following error:

 These errors are safe to ignore.

 If you configure the site database for a standalone primary site to use SQL Always On, you can't expand the site to include a central administration site.
 If you try this process, it fails.
 To expand the site, temporarily remove the primary site database from the availability group.